-All Square At Zero Square Dances and Classes called by
+All Square At Zero Square Dance Club called by Kevin Lovell

 What is Square Dancing?

 Square Dancing has been around since the 17th Century, though what is danced today, and more accurately identified as Modern American Square Dancing is significantly different from it's ancestor, having been standardised and popularised in the USA in the 1960's such that a dancer may now go to a Square Dance anywhere in the world.

 As its name suggests, Square Dances starts from a square formation made up of 4 couples (8 dancers) forming a square with each couple forming a side of the square and facing into the middle.
 However, once the dance begins this square formation is quickly lost and the 8 dancers move around one another to form many different formations: circles, parallel lines, columns, etc. though they will finish each dance back in their original square formation.

 Although it is identified as a dance, the movements are low impact with the dancers 'walking' through the moves in time with the beat of the music.
 That is not to say that it can't be tiring and can certainly help to keep one fit, but much of the excercise is in the mind as much as with the body.

 Unlike most dance forms, the dancers don't follow a predefined set of moves to perform the dance, nor do they 'make it up as they go along' or 'do their own thing', but instead execute moves at the direction of the caller who generally stands at the front of the hall, normally on a stage, and constructs the dance for the dancers ensuring constant movement and good body flow to the enjoyment of those dancing.
 Many think that this only occurs in lessons when the dances are being taught, but this is not the case as a caller also directs the dancers at the dances themselves meaning that the dancers have little idea of which moves they will be doing until the moment that they are asked to execute it - requiring an almost instant response to each instruction.